SCIInstitute/SCIRun/docs/user_doc/ClassicTutorial.md

 ### Saving a SCIRun network:

 1. Click on the File menu (at the top of the Network Editor window) and select "Save As."
 2. When the file browser appears, follow the prompt to choose a location and filename for the network.
 Many example networks are stored in the ExampleNets directory, which is distributed with the binaries, or in SCIRun/src/ExampleNets.
 The network can be stored in any location with write access.
--TODO: update show-torso-mesh.srn to SR5 and add to example nets
 3. For this example, store the net as SCIRun/src/nets/show-torso-mesh.srn5, as in {numref}`fig-save-as`.
 The .srn5 suffix is used for SCIRun network files

 **Please note, to avoid losing work, it is strongly recommended that nets be saved frequently.
 Auto-save can also be enabled in the SCIRun Preferences window.**